To earn a JD degree, a student must:

 Any student who is interested in accelerating graduation must confer with the Sr. Associate Dean for Academic Affairs (or their designee) and must complete and submit to the Registrar an Application for Accelerated Graduation form no later than the end of the spring semester of the student’s second year.
 Students enrolled in a dual-degree program (described more fully below) may not use summer school work to accelerate graduation dates.

 The JD/MBA Concurrent Degree program allows a student to combine the three-year JD curriculum and the two-year evening MBA curriculum into a three or four-year course of study.
 Students will spend all three years at the School of Law.
 During their second and/or third year, students will take classes in the School of Law and the School of Business.
 Students will spend the summer after their second year taking evening MBA classes in the School of Business.
-The JD degree requires completion of 75 hours of law coursework, including the JD degree requirements prescribed by the School of Law for graduation, as well as satisfactory completion of 15 credit hours of MBA coursework transferred to Wake Forest Law at the completion of the MBA credit hours and inclusion in the School of Business transcript.
+The JD degree requires completion of 72 hours of law coursework (75 for students who matriculated in or before fall 2023), including the JD degree requirements prescribed by the School of Law for graduation, as well as satisfactory completion of 15 credit hours of MBA coursework transferred to Wake Forest Law at the completion of the MBA credit hours and inclusion in the School of Business transcript.
 The MBA requires 36 hours of business coursework, including the MBA core courses, as well as satisfactory completion of 9 credit hours of law coursework transferred to the School of Business at the completion of the JD requirements.
-Graduation and conferral of both degrees will occur in May at the end of the third or fourth year pending successful completion of all coursework and requirements for both programs.
+Graduation and conferral of both degrees will occur in May at the end of the third or fourth year, pending successful completion of all coursework and requirements for both programs.

 Students must notify the Registrar of the School of Law of their intention to pursue the concurrent degrees before undertaking the program.
 In addition, students in the program will have a law faculty advisor, with whom they will meet before undertaking the concurrent degrees and at least once per semester.
 Further information can be found on the JD/MBA Concurrent Degree website.

 The JD/MDiv Dual Degree program promotes an interdisciplinary conversation between religion and law.
 Students interested in the dual JD/MDiv program can combine the three-year law curriculum and the three-year divinity curriculum into a five-year program.
 Students will first complete two years of work in either the School of Law or the School of Divinity.
 Years 3 and 4 will be completed in the alternate school.
 For the fifth year, students will enroll in each school for one semester, completing any remaining degree requirements and elective courses that are dual-degree appropriate.
-When undertaken as part of the dual JD/MDiv program, the JD degree requires completion of 75 hours of law course work and the other degree requirements prescribed by Wake Forest Law for graduation.
-Graduation and conferral of both degrees will occur in May at the end of the fifth year pending successful completion of all coursework and requirements for both programs
+When undertaken as part of the dual JD/MDiv program, the JD degree requires completion of 72 hours of law coursework (75 for students who matriculated in or before fall 2023) and the other degree requirements prescribed by Wake Forest Law for graduation.
+Graduation and conferral of both degrees will occur in May at the end of the fifth year, pending successful completion of all coursework and requirements for both programs

 Students must notify the Registrar of the School of Law of their intention to pursue the dual degree before undertaking the program.
 In addition, students will have a law faculty advisor, with whom they will meet before undertaking the dual degree and at least once per semester.
 Further information can be found on the JD/MDiv Dual Degree website.

-The JD/MA in Sustainability Dual Degree program promotes interdisciplinary learning in the law and sustainability, and allows students to earn a JD degree and a MA in Sustainability in three years (plus one summer).
-Students must complete 78 credit hours in the School of Law, including specified sustainability-related law courses and the satisfaction of all degree requirements prescribed by the School of Law for graduation, and 22 credit hours in the Graduate School of Arts and Sciences (GSAS), including intra-semester sustainability workshops and the core curriculum in sustainability designed by the Wake Forest Center for Energy, Environment and Sustainability (CEES).
+The JD/MA in Sustainability Dual Degree program promotes interdisciplinary learning in the law and sustainability, and allows students to earn a JD degree and an MA in Sustainability in three years (plus one summer).
+Students must complete 75 credit hours in the School of Law (78 for students who matriculated in or before fall 2023), including specified sustainability-related law courses and the satisfaction of all degree requirements prescribed by the School of Law for graduation, and 22 credit hours in the Graduate School of Arts and Sciences (GSAS), including intra-semester sustainability workshops and the core curriculum in sustainability designed by the Wake Forest Center for Energy, Environment and Sustainability (CEES).
 Students may elect to enroll in the dual-degree program in their first or second year of law school.
-Graduation and conferral of both degrees will occur in August at the end of the seventh semester pending successful completion of all coursework and requirements for both programs.
+Graduation and conferral of both degrees will occur in August at the end of the seventh semester, pending successful completion of all coursework and requirements for both programs.

 Students must notify the Registrar of the School of Law of their intention to pursue the dual degree before undertaking the program.
 In addition, students will have a law faculty advisor, with whom they will meet before undertaking the dual degree and at least once per semester.
 Further information can be found on the JD/MA in Sustainability website.